tpn/perfecthash/README.md

 Table Create Parameters:

+    --ValueSizeInBytes=4|8

+        Sets the size, in bytes, of the value element that will be stored in the compiled perfect hash table via Insert().
+Defaults to 4 bytes (ULONG).

     --MainWorkThreadpoolPriority=<High|Normal|Low> [default: Normal]
     --FileWorkThreadpoolPriority=<High|Normal|Low> [default: Normal]

         Sets the main work (i.e. the CPU-intensive graph solving) threadpool priority, or the file work threadpool priority, to the given value.

     --AttemptsBeforeTableResize=N [default = 18]